pdropi/anti-DOS/README.md

 # anti-DOS
-simple, fast and lightweight PHP script to rate limit accesses.
+Simple, fast and lightweight PHP script to rate limit accesses.
 Run in memory (shmop) to improve performance

 Deployment with shmop ran faster than with redis and memcached.